ramimohsen/Employee-Service/README.md

 - **Supervisor Assignment**: An employee cannot supervise themselves.
 - **Prevent Circular Assignment**: An employee cannot be assigned as a supervisor of another employee who is already under their supervision, directly or indirectly.

+## Database Management

+This service uses **Liquibase** for database schema generation and data seeding.
+It automatically handles the creation of necessary tables and inserts initial data during application startup.

 ## License

 This project is licensed under the MIT License.